 Best 4am bars in Chicago

 Al Capone and other gangsters used to hang here in the 1920s, but these days it’s all about the music.
 Owner Dave Jemilo, who returned the club to its original luster in the 1980s, books smart bebop and free jazz with a discriminating ear.
-Thanks to the club's 4am license, sets can go extra-late, though if you show up past 2am you'll usually just find people drinking cocktails and admiring the classic décor.
+Thanks to the club's 4am license, sets can go extra-late, though if you show up past 2am you'll usually just find guests drinking cocktails and admiring the classic décor.

 Going to a 4am bar usually means cheap beer and simple mixed drinks, but Barrelhouse Flat puts a slightly classier spin on the experience of staying out late to drink.
 Order from a menu of nearly 70 cocktails, find a comfortable seat and end the evening with a nightcap that you might even think about ordering when you're sober.

-There's seemingly always a party going on at East Room, and it's usually the kind of celebration that goes late into the night.
+There's almost always a party going on at East Room, and it's usually the kind of celebration that goes late into the night.
 With more and more bars cropping up in Logan Square, the drunk masses need somewhere to continue the night, after all.
 You can grab a can of beer from the bar ($3 for a Hamm's ain't bad) or head back to the dance floor, where DJs spinning hip-hop usually hold court from a small booth.

 The calendar is anything-goes at this straightforward neighborhood lounge.
 It’s got a late-night license and has room for live rockabilly music, hip-hop and juke DJs on the weekends, and periodic house and techno marathons.
-The cover is usually low, so you won't have to spend a fortune to stay out for another few hours.
+The cover is usually cheap, so you won't have to spend a fortune to stay out for another few hours.

 4am bars aren't exactly difficult to find in River North, but few boast the refined atmosphere of Celeste.
 You can come here and drink beer if you like, but the cocktails are the star of the show—if you've already tied one on, coming here after 2am is only going to increase your chances of a debilitating hangover.